 EDU-326: Methods of Teaching Social Studies

 This course helps to prepare students to teach history, geography, economics, civics, and social science areas in grades 5 through 12.
-A variety of teaching methods prepare students to write lessons and prepare standards-based units that include other disciplines, formative and summative assessments and differentiate instruction.
-Students also prepare an action research proposal in this course.
+A variety of teaching methods prepare students to write lessons and prepare standards-based units that include other disciplines, formative and summative assessments, integrate technology and to differentiate instruction.
 TCP acceptance is required.

 EDU-490: Student Teaching and Seminar